Shresht7/chronicle/README.md

 `log` can be used as an alias for `list`.
 The output format can be changed to JSON with `--format json`.

+### Check status

 Compares the current state of the directory against the latest snapshot.
 The output format can be changed to JSON with `--format json`.

-Compares the current state of the directory against the latest snapshot.

 ```bash
 chronicle status /path/to/directory